FIFA trying to identify fans filmed fighting at World Cup match

 FIFA and host nation Russia have promised to hold a safe and welcoming World Cup despite concerns ahead of the tournament about hooliganism and the potential for fan violence.

+“The Croatian Football Federation is shocked by the video showing an incident at the Nizhny Novgorod stadium,” a spokesman told Reuters.

+“We always strongly condemn and oppose any sort of fan violence, physical or verbal, and we are obviously very saddened to see a Croatian fan suffering in this video.”

-Russia’s Local Organizing Committee, the embassies of Argentina and Croatia, and media officers for both teams did not immediately respond to requests for comment.
+Russia’s Local Organising Committee, the embassies of Argentina and Croatia, and a spokesman for the Argentine Football Association did not immediately respond to requests for comment.

-Reporting by Jack Stubbs; Editing by David Stamp
+Reporting by Jack Stubbs; Editing by David Stamp and Mark Potter